Skip to content Skip to main navigation Skip to footer

 During a sanctioned race or regatta, each club is fully responsible for its own property damage.

-Canoes, paddles, etc., not meeting the specifications herein, may not be used n PNW ORCA sanctioned races, and the ruling of the Race Committee on this matter shall be final.
+Canoes, paddles, etc., not meeting the specifications herein, may not be used in PNWORCA sanctioned races, and the ruling of the Race Committee on this matter shall be final.

 Any crew using non-standard equipment during a race shall be disqualified.